GeneTv/xss-example/README.md

 # xss-example
 Really simple example for cross-site scripting.
-Contains a bad and a good example.
+The example contains vulnerable and secure code which can be configured in `src/config.ini.php`

 ## MySQL Setup
 ### Create Table